 Make a list of contents and put it at the front of each folder or binder.
 For a sample list that you can print, download this document list.

-Tip: Photocopy your valuable original documents and put them away in a safe and secure place.
+Tip: Photocopy or scan your valuable original documents and put them away in a safe and secure place.
 Use only the copies for research.